brentlintner/linus/TRACKER.md

 ## Current

 * Print Linus is coding file (part 1/X), or typing if streaming, or thinking if stream idles

-* Add tests (smoke tests (fake API), realworld tests (real API), and unit tests
-    * This is good, but you forgot a very important case for test_find_files.
-If there is a duplicate file entry within the same conversation history, and they are the same version, the find_files method should only return the one with the highest part number and all the concatenated content (as it already does in general for multipart files).
-This is important because earlier parts of the file could be invalid, and you will get errors.

-* Possible to enforce model to consistently make large parts (though it could be trying to be safe)
-    * Convey that if you see a mistake in the file you just wrote, make a new version of it, that isn't a part (hmmm use Chunk)
-    * Use Chunk instead of Part
+    * Once we hit a file metadata, print the left side to console
+    * Once we hit a file metadata start, say "Linus is coding file (part 1/X) of file Y"
+    * Pretty print the tokens etc

-* Bug: Linus prefix should be appended to first, and if force continue, then don't for each new part
+* Linus prefix should be appended to first, and if force continue, then don't for each new part

 * Remove code snippets from output formats, leave ai to write as markdown
     * Assume all text is markdown and print in Markdown() wrapper so snippet code blocks work

 ## Backlog

+* Add tests (smoke tests (fake API), realworld tests (real API), and unit tests

-* If a newer version is given across force continues, then don't print the previous
+* Bug?: If a newer version is given across force continues, then don't print the previous

+* ?
+Possible to enforce model to consistently make large parts (though it could be trying to be safe)
+    * Convey that if you see a mistake in the file you just wrote, make a new version of it, that isn't a part (hmmm use Chunk)
+    * Use Chunk instead of Part?

 * Bug: each file the ai writes is opposite of trailing newline the editor does